Patric Young

-Patric Young (born February 1, 1992) is an American former professional basketball player who is a free agent.
-He is a 6'10" (2.08 m) tall center.
+Patric Young (born February 1, 1992) is an American former professional basketball player.
+At 6 ft 10 in tall, he played at the center position.
 He played college basketball for the University of Florida.

 College career

 Young accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he was a member of coach Billy Donovan's Florida Gators men's basketball team from 2010 to 2014.
 In his four-year college career at Florida, Young became the 50th 1,000-point scorer in UF history, and finished his career 27th on the all-time scoring list, with 1,307 points.
 He also became the 11th Gator all-time with 1,300 points and 800 rebounds.
 Young never missed a game in his college basketball career, becoming the second player in Florida program history to appear in 150 games.
 As a senior, he was named NABC Pete Newell Big Man of the Year, AP and Senior CLASS All-American, CoSIDA Academic All-American, and SEC Defensive Player of the Year.
 He was also a two-time All-SEC Team member, earning second-team honors from coaches and the AP in 2014, and second-team honors from the coaches in 2013.
 Furthermore, he became the SEC league's first three-time winner of the SEC Scholar Athlete of the Year honor, earning the recognition in 2012, 2013, and 2014.